Mbazu-Daniel/Metacrafters-Assesment/Avax/Degen/README.md

-# Project Title

-Simple overview of use/purpose.

-## Description

-An in-depth paragraph about your project and overview of use.

-## Getting Started

-### Installing

-* How/where to download your pro
-##
 ## DegenToken Smart Contract

 This is a Solidity smart contract for the DegenToken, an ERC20 token deployed on the Avalanche network.
 The contract extends the functionality of the OpenZeppelin `ERC20` and `Ownable` contracts, providing features such as minting, transferring, redeeming, burning, and checking token balances.